U.S.-China officials discuss trade; Mnuchin eyes possible in-person talks

 "Right now we're having principal-level calls and to the extent that it makes sense for us to set up in-person meetings, I would anticipate that we would be doing that," Mnuchin told Reuters.

-Asked if Thursday's call could lead to an in-person meeting, Mnuchin said: "It's possible, but I'm not going to speculate on the outcome."
+Asked if Thursday's call could lead to a face-to-face meeting, Mnuchin said: "It's possible, but I'm not going to speculate on the outcome."

 Lighthizer's office later confirmed that the conversation took place as scheduled, but gave no details.

+China's foreign ministry said on Friday the two sides had discussed ways to implement the consensus reached by the two countries' presidents, but gave no other details.

-Separately, Su Ge, China's former ambassador to Iceland and former president of the China Institute of International Studies, a think tank affiliated with China'sForeign Ministry, said he expected more formal discussions to resume this month.
+Separately, Su Ge, former president of the China Institute of International Studies, a think tank affiliated with China'sForeign Ministry, said he expected more formal discussions to resume this month.

 "These are difficult questions ... but at least they agreed to let the two negotiation teams to restart their work, so we will keep our fingers crossed," he said.